Grow Your Accounting Business Online With WordPress

 Michael Alter, http://www.accountingweb.com/technology/accounting-software/tips-for-improving-your-website

-As well as facing many business and technology changes, there are also loads of online opportunities available to businesses in the accounting profession that are willing to evolve to meet the challenges of the online economy and think outside the box when it comes to marketing their business better online.
+As well as facing a number of significant challenges, there are also loads of online opportunities available for accounting businesses that can adapt to meet online economy challenges and think strategically about marketing their business better online.

-To learn more about the benefits and advantages of using the WordPress platform, see these articles:
+For more information about the benefits and advantages of using the WordPress CMS platform, go here:

-We’ll start first by going over the basic stuff.
-In this section, we’ll look at how to improve your website and get better results.
-We show you what pages an accounting website needs, what content you need, useful tips for improving layout and navigation, etc.
+We’ll start first by covering some basics.
+In this section, we’ll look at ways to improve your accounting website and get better results.
+We will look at what web pages you need, what content you need, layout and navigation, etc.

-You need to include a page that explains your services and any products that you offer.
+It’s essential to have a page that lists your services and products.

-- Business – planning, formation, accounting, payroll, preparing financial statements, book keeping, budgeting, financing, forecasting, strategic planning, consulting services, etc.
+- Business – planning, incorporation of companies, accounting, payroll, financial statement compilation, book keeping, forecasting, budgeting, financing, strategic planning, consulting, etc.

 - Investment strategies